cedar-policy/rfcs/text/0028-generalized-entity-data-source.md

 }
 ```

-For convenience, to support the common case where users want to load entity data
+For convenience, to support the presumably common case where users want to load
-in units of entire entities, we also provide a trait `WholeEntityDataSource`
+entity data in units of entire entities, we also provide a trait
-(open to other name suggestions):
+`WholeEntityDataSource` (open to other name suggestions):

 ```rust
 pub trait WholeEntityDataSource {